klaarnut/user-docs/en/linkedin-login.md

 ![image](images/login_social_linkedin/linkedin_01.png)

-3. Complete all required fields.
-The Privacy Policy URL, If you have a page to provide Privacy Policy on your website, if not, you can insert your website URL.
+1. Complete all required fields.

 ![image](images/login_social_linkedin/linkedin_02.png)

-4. Click **Auth**, Add Authorized redirect URLs for your app.
+4. Next page, click on **Auth** tab, and **pencil symbol** to insert **Authorized redirect URLs for your app**. *(You can find Callback URL in your website editor -> Site -> System -> on "System Pages" list -> Login, click on Login form to open Login setting.
+On Login Setting panel, scroll and click "Social Login" button, you will be at "Site Config" Member, look for LinkedIn login redirect URL.)*

 ![image](images/login_social_linkedin/linkedin_05.png)

-5. Go to <https://www.linkedin.com/developers>, sign in to your LinkedIn account.

-6. Click **My App**, select your app name.
+5. Look for **My App** menu, and select your app name.

 ![image](images/login_social_linkedin/linkedin_03.png)